mockery/mockery/README.markdown

 Mockery ships with an autoloader so you don't need to litter your tests with require_once() calls.
-To use it, ensure Mockery is on your include_path and add the following to your test suite's Bootstrap or TestHelper file:
+To use it, ensure Mockery is on your include_path and add the following to your test suite's Bootstrap.php or TestHelper.php file:

     require_once 'Mockery/Loader.php';
+    require_once 'Hamcrest/hamcrest.php';
     $loader = new \Mockery\Loader;
     $loader->register();